Skip to main content Skip to footer site map

 Am I Required To Offer Benefits to Employees?

-Federal law requires some businesses to offer certain benefits to their full-time employees.
+Federal law requires some businesses to offer certain benefits to their full-time employees and their eligible dependents, including full-time equivalents employees.
 However, it does not require employers to offer fringe benefits beyond the employer mandate, where large companies can choose to pay a penalty in lieu of offering health coverage.

 A growing number of states are putting into place certain fringe benefit requirements.
 Businesses should check the state rules on the following:

-• Retirement plans.
-Some states require certain private-sector employers without qualified retirement plans to enroll their employees in state-run programs.
-No employer contributions to the plans are allowed, but there are administrative costs to consider.
+• Retirement plans: Some states require certain private-sector employers without qualified retirement plans to enroll their employees in state-run programs.
+Employers are unable to contribute to the plans, but there are administrative costs to consider.
 Learn what’s happening in your state on our retirement hub.

-• Paid sick leave.
-Several states now require employees to offer a certain amount of paid sick leave.
+• Paid sick leave: Several states now require employers to offer a certain amount of paid sick leave.

 What Benefits Do You Currently Offer Employees?

-While federal law doesn’t require small businesses to offer most types of benefits, many offer additional perks to help their employees and stay competitive.
-Here are some types of benefits that you may want to consider:
+While federal law doesn’t require small businesses to offer most types of benefits, many offer additional perks to support their employees’ well-being and stay competitive.
+Here are some of the benefits you may want to consider offering:

 Should I Audit My Benefits Package if I’m Not Required To?